 Penalty Fee Breakdown

-Companies that meet the above requirements must offer health insurance, but employees don’t have to sign up for it.
+Large companies must offer health insurance, but employees don’t have to sign up for it.
 However, an employer’s health insurance policy may not always be affordable.
-If the employer’s plan fails to meet the minimum value requirement or costs more than 9.5 percent of an employee’s annual income, then the company will have to pay penalties.
-There are also other guidelines:
+If the employer’s plan fails to meet the minimum value requirement or costs more than 9.66 percent of an employee’s annual income, then the company will have to pay penalties.
+There are also other guidelines related to the penalty:

-- If an employer fails to offer any type of health insurance, affordable or otherwise, then the employer will have to pay a flat $2,000 per FTE employee.
+- If an employer fails to offer any type of health insurance, affordable or otherwise, then the employer must pay a flat $2,000 per FTE employee.
 This amount will always be greater than the penalty for offering unaffordable insurance.

 - These penalties only come into play if an FTE employee enrolls in a subsidized health insurance plan on the marketplace.

-- Companies are allowed to deduct the first 30 FTE employees from their calculations beginning in 2016.
+- Companies can deduct the first 30 FTE employees from their calculations as of 2016.

 The calculations can be extremely confusing, and it’s tough to determine how much of a penalty fee each business will pay.
-The IRS will send a notice to employers letting them know if they need to fulfill the mandate and whether they’ve taken appropriate actions.
+The IRS will send a notice to employers letting them know if the company needs to fulfill the mandate and whether they’ve taken appropriate actions.

 Benefits for Small Employers